particle-iot/docs/src/content/getting-started/console/console.md

 - **Total personal devices** is the number of non-product devices in your free developer sandbox.
 - **Total claimed product devices** is the total number of devices claimed to your account that are in a product.

-The 100-device limit in the free tier is the total of the devices claimed to your account in the developer sandbox, plus all devices in any free tier products that you are the owner of.
+The 100-device limit in the free plan is the total of the devices claimed to your account in the developer sandbox, plus all devices in any free plan products that you are the owner of.
 {{!-- END shared-blurb --}}

 You can also take certain actions on devices from this view, such as